Tupelo native Sam R. Hall to lead Daily Journal newsroom

 “Local journalism serves a vital role in our communities,” Hall said.
 “We want to support those communities, inform and even entertain our readers, be a place for open, honest, truthful debate, hold accountable those in power and be a voice for those who are often overlooked.”

-In addition to the Journal and associated weeklies in Northeast Mississippi, Hall will also oversee the Mississippi Business Journal with MBJ editor Ross Reilly.
+In addition to the Journal and associated weeklies in Northeast Mississippi, Hall will also oversee the Mississippi Business Journal with MBJ editor Ross Reily.

 “Ross and his crew do great work.
 Running a business journal is no easy task, and I’m excited to work with him as we continue to grow and develop coverage not only in the metro-Jackson area, but all across the state,” Hall said.